How to Prevent Excessive Sweating

 What’s the difference between “normal” and excessive sweat

-Diet, genetics, or medications are some of the causes of excessive sweating.
+Diet, genetics, and medications are just some of the causes of excessive sweating.
 The medical name for this condition is hyperhidrosis.
-In addition to the underarms, it can also affect the face, hands, and feet, and about 5% of the world’s population has the condition.
+Along with the underarms, it can also affect the face, hands and feet, and about 5% of the world’s population has the condition.

 Tips to prevent excessive sweating

 - Be realistic: A common problem with people who sweat heavily every day is that they unconsciously tell themselves, “this time I won’t sweat.”
 But it doesn’t work that way.
 They feel frustrated, embarrassed, even depressed when they sweat.
 Just look at it as something normal, everyone deals with it.
 No stress.